IBM/nz-lab/docs/nz-05-Loading-and-Unloading-Data.md

 Now all of the new records were loaded except for the one bad row with nation key 24.

-7)  Even though the nzload command received a successful message it is good practice to review the nzload log file for any problems, for example bad rows that are under the maxErrors threshold.
+9. Even though the `nzload` command received a successful message it is good practice to review the `nzload` log file for any problems, for example bad rows that are under the `maxErrors` threshold.
 In the second putty session execute the following command:

 !!! note
     xxxx is the ID associated to your nzload.

-!!! abstract "Input [Terminal 2]"
+=== "Input [Terminal 2]"
 	```
 	more NATION.ADMIN.LABDB.xxxx.nzbad
 	```

 The log file should be similar to the following.

-!!! success "Output"
+=== "Output"
 	```
 	Load started at:03-Apr-20 06:12:43 PDT